azdeiv/new-project-template-rts/README.md

 Overmind is used for state management within the application.
 Please check out the `src/overmind-local` directory for development related to it.

-## Storybook

-Storybook is used for showing off demo components and also acts as a living developer guide for any custom components built out.

-Please check out the `.storybook` and `stories` directories for any development related to it.

 ## Cypress

 Cypress is used for testing.
 Please check out the `cypress` directory for any development related to it along with the `cypress.json` file for configuration.